msherman/age-of-name/README.md

 1. Finally, in the configuration it should be set to extract if the output of the build phase is compressing its outputs.

 #### Pipeline Notifications
-The last needed part for a pipeline is to not have to manually monitor and have the ability to receive notifications.
+A key part of a successful pipeline is to not have to manually monitor and have the ability to receive notifications for the running pipeline jobs.
 These notifications have several events that can trigger a notification event, but for now we focus on two pipeline notification types, failures and successes.

 When setting up the notifications there are 3 main pieces that are needed.
 1. The type of detail to be included in the notification